MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

 \subsection{Implementation Details.}

-For MHNF proposed in this paper, the parameters of the model are initially randomized, and the model is optimized by Adam\cite{kingma2014adam}.
+The parameters of the MHNF model are initially randomized, and the model is optimized by Adam\cite{kingma2014adam}.
 The learning rate is set to 0.05, weight decay is set to 0.001, the number of hybrid metapaths C is searched in the range of \{1,2,3,4,5\} and in most cases the optimal value is 2.
-For the ACM and IMDB datasets, the optimal maximum path length(L) is selected as 2, and for the DBLP dataset, the optimal value is selected as 4.
-For methods such as GCN, HAN, etc., this paper takes the initially obtained node attribute vector as input and adopts the averaging strategy to aggregate neighborhood information.
-Refer to the experimental settings of HAN.
-For metapath2vec and Deepwalk, the window size is set to 5, the walk length is set to 100, the path of each node is set to 40, and the number of negative samples is set to 5.
-In particular, for homogenous graph representation learning methods (GCN, GAT, Deepwalk), the experimental results are the best results among all specified metapaths.
-Without special instructions, other hyper-parameters are the default parameters of the original settings of the baselines.
+For the ACM and DBLP datasets, the optimal maximum path length (L) is selected as 3, and for the IMDB dataset, the optimal value is selected as 4.
+For methods such as GCN and HAN, this paper takes the initially obtained node attribute vector as input and adopts the averaging strategy to aggregate neighborhood information.
+For methods that require manual specification of metapaths (such as HAN, MAGNN, etc.), we use the preset metapaths shown in Table 5.
+For the selection of hyperparameters for all baseline methods, we refer to the settings in the original papers and leverage the grid search method to determine the optimal parameters.
+For all baselines, we set the dropout rate to 0.5 and we employ the Adam optimizer with the learning rate set to 0.005 and the weight decay (L2 penalty) set to 0.001.
+In particular, for the homogenous graph representation learning methods (GCN, GAT), the experimental results are the best results among all specified metapaths.
+Unless otherwise stated, other hyperparameters are the default parameters of the original settings of the baselines.
 The embedding dimension of nodes is set to 64.
-To ensure the stability of the results, all the results in this experiment are the average results of 10 experiments.
+To ensure the stability of the results, all the reported results are the average results of 10 experiments.

+All experiments were carried out on a machine that has an Nvidia RTX 3090 GPU, 128 GB of memory, AMD CPU 3900X @3.80 GHz 24-core, 4 TB disk space, running Ubuntu GNU/Linux.
+The HetGNN used in this paper is available at the OpenHGNN library \footnote{\url{https://github.com/BUPT-GAMMA/OpenHGNN}}, MAGNN and GTN are available in the original papers, and the other baselines are available at the DGL library \footnote{\url{https://github.com/dmlc/dgl}}.
+The model proposed in this paper is implemented on PyTorch, and our code is publicly available at \url{https://github.com/PHD-lanyu/MHNF}.